 Most states offer robust tax break incentives to homeowners and businesses alike for adding solar energy capacity.
-Based on Solera Energy’s survey of the market, these breaks are expected to continue well into 2023 at least.
+Based on Solera Energy’s survey of the market, these breaks are expected to continue well into 2023.
 State and federal tax incentives can help you see a return on your solar panel investment in as little as two years!

-Assuming everything is installed properly and professionally, this myth gets a big ol’ “Nope!”
-If you think about it, it’s obvious: solar panels are designed to be fully protected from harmful elements like snow, rain, and debris.
+Assuming everything is installed properly and professionally, this myth is completely false.
+If you think about it, it’s obvious: Solar panels are designed to be fully protected from harmful elements like snow, rain, and debris.
 Since they cover your roof, that means your roof receives this same protection.

 Temperature is not a determining factor for solar panels.
 It’s the amount of sunlight that powers them, not the heat.
 As a result, solar panels work in all climate types.
 Missouri sees an average of 206 sunny days a year, making it an excellent environment for solar energy.
 And you won’t have to worry about losing power on dark, cloudy days.
 The panels can still work efficiently in those conditions, and the solar batteries provide extra backup.

 Myth #9: The Panels Will Look Ugly on My Roof

 While everyone’s tastes are different, the aesthetics of solar panels have also evolved over the years.
 Professionals have more design flexibility than ever to install panels in a streamlined (yet secure) manner and can even use materials that blend with your existing roof.
 This minimizes the visual impact and is a far cry from the bulky boxes some people picture.
 If you’re still unsure about how they’ll look, panels can be mounted on the ground instead if your yard allows it.

 Myth #10: Solar Energy Is a Fad That Will Eventually Fade